How are Condos Heated in Toronto Banner1

 • The number of heat pump installations in Canada has increased from 400,000 to 850,000 over the last 20 years.
 Heat pumps are shown to be the lowest-cost option for most households over the lifetime of the system, despite higher upfront costs.

-Heating, Ventilating, and Air-Conditioning Systems
+Heating, Ventilating, and Air-Conditioning (HVAC) Systems

 1. Centralized Systems